Som-Energia/infoenergia-api/README.md

 ## Usage

 You can simply execute `pipenv run python run.py` and the api will be ready to accept requests

+## Changes

+Take a look to [CHANGES.md](CHANGES.md) to see the historic of changes that has had this awesome api 🎉

 ## Contact
 If you want to contact with us, feel free to send an email to <info@somenergia.coop>.